 - Which federal agencies have purchased my products/services?

 - What was the price of those sales?

 - What are the buying trends and forecasted sales for my products/services?

-- Do we have the time and resources to dedicate towards submitting a Solicitation package and administrating & marketing the contract after award?
+- Do we have the time and resources to dedicate towards submitting a package and administrating & marketing the contract after award?
 It is important that your firm have the time and resources needed to submit a Solicitation package and manage/market your contract after award.
-Visit the Managing Your FSS Contract and Marketing to the Federal Government pages for more information about these post award requirements.
+Visit the Contractor Responsibilities and Marketing to the Federal Government pages for more information about these post award requirements.